-I organized an "All Candidates" meeting during
+I have organized an "All Candidates" meeting during one

-provincial election to create awareness
+provincial election to create awareness among all

 those suffering from mental illness.

-I have volunteered with "The Wizard of Hope
+I have volunteered with "The Wizard of Hope Walk"

-for Schizophrenia and have supported ADVOX
+for Schizophrenia and have supported ADVOX Wellingon

-– a local group promoting better
+– a local group promoting better services for

-children suffering mental health
+children suffering mental health issues.

 I initiated the document "An Educator's Resource

-Guide: Mental Illness in
+Guide: Mental Illness in School-Aged Children".
+This

-School Board to educate teachers and
+School Board to educate teachers and administrators

 about mental illness within the school population.

-In 2000, Guelph-Wellington Barrier-Free
+In 2000, Guelph-Wellington Barrier-Free Committee

-Committee awarded me with an "Access Recognition Award" for
+awarded me with an "Access Recognition Award" for

 work in the mental health field.

 Hobbies and Interests:

-Computers and technology, gardening,
+Computers and technology, gardening, genealogy,

 classical music, knitting, needlework, quilting.